byzyworks/tridymake-mscs-edition/tridydb-cli/README.md

 ### **Tagset**
 The array/list of tags that a particular module has, not including the tags of modules that are nested under it, and of which all tags are unique within this same array.

+### **Tag Identifier**
+The string portion of a tag that is normally what is being referred to as the tag itself.
+This is treated as separate from any number value assigned to the same tag.

+### **Tag Value**
+An optional numeric value assigned to a tag that is associated to the tag's identifier inside of context expressions.

 ### **Token**
 Any string of characters that is interpreted by TridyDB to have a special, non-divisable meaning.
 That can be a clause, a tag, or any number of characters tied to raw input.